|

 languages) as well the capacity to create some lovely thing (proper

+of our artist).
 Plato wrote upon Beauty, but he did not create an aesthetic.
 The

 very word "art", thus, when applied to a different cultural context,